 Scholarships and studentships

-At least an upper second-class Honours degree in Electrical Engineering, Electronic Engineering or Physics from a university of high international standing
+A 2:1 Honours degree in Electrical Engineering, Electronic Engineering or Physics.

 Learn more about entry requirements.